 4. You can now perform another image analysis to check for any updates of the Common Vulnerabilities and Exposures (CVE) database.

-5. Your Release job delivers the AWSome Books to AWS ECS using the version that was chosen in step 1.
+5. Your Release job delivers the AWSome Books to AWS ECS using the version specified in step 1.
 Part of this job is uploading the container image to the AWS ECR.
 If you want to, you may think about splitting the image publishing to another job.
 Whether the process succeeds or fails, it will then stop execution and send a notification to the Slack channel.

 You may have noticed that the jobs in the workflow are interdependent and must be completed in the correct order.
 Any job failure has the potential to bring down the Release workflow as a whole.
 The workflow will alert the Slack channel and then finish, whether it is successful or not.